-- 7.3.5.1.
-Schools who choose not to acknowledge a specific sports meeting will be excluded from that sporting activity for the season. - 7.3.6.
-Distribution of Minutes - 7.3.6.1.
-Minutes of all meetings shall be circulated to all principals and school sports representatives. - 7.3.7.
-Rules of Order - 7.3.7.1.
-Roberts Rules of Order shall govern the operation of all meetings.
+7.3.5.1.
+Schools who choose not to acknowledge a specific sports meeting will be excluded from that sporting activity for the season.

+7.3.6.
+Distribution of Minutes

+7.3.6.1.
+Minutes of all meetings shall be circulated to all principals and school sports representatives.

+7.3.7.
+Rules of Order

+- 7.3.7.1.
+Roberts Rules of Order shall govern the operation of all meetings. - 7.3.8.
+Coaches Meeting There will be a Zoom coaches meeting for Volleyball and Basketball that all coaches should be encouraged to attend.
+The meeting will cover sports specific by-laws and provide a question and answer period.
+The meeting/date time will be determined by the MCSAA Directorship two weeks prior to the meeting date.